 6. Communication – Be sure to give parents a few weeks’ notice, and a reminder closer to the date of the party.
 Set clear expectations.
 Don’t forget to provide contact information for parents who have questions.

 UPDATE: I created these free printable book exchange party invitations for you!
 They are for wrapped, $5 gender neutral books for the classroom.
 There’s also a version to use for home or other non-school organizations.
-To download, just fill in the form here.
-You’ll also receive a second email inviting you to receive my free weekly-ish newsletter (I hope you do!)
-Happy book swapping!
+To grab yours, just click the blue button with my logo.

 This post is part of the Bloggers for Public Education monthly series.
 This month we’re focusing on holiday celebrations.
 For more on this topic check out what my teammates have written: